Azure/app-service-linux-docs/Runtime_Support/node_support.md

 No further critical or security fixes will be available.

-App Service recommends migrating your application to supported version.
+App Service recommends migrating your application to a supported version.

 ## How to update your app to target a different version of Node